No-Fault Divorce versus Fault-Based Divorce Union County, NJ

 Contact a Linden Divorce Lawyer Today

 At The Law Office of Edward S. Cooper, we have extensive experience resolving both no-fault divorces as well as fault-based divorces for clients across Elizabeth, Westfield, Summit, Linden, and the greater Union County area.

-Attorney Edward Cooper understands exactly how difficult the divorce process can be for you, both financially and emotionally, and takes that into account by offering compassionate legal service, and charging fair and reasonable rates.
+Attorney Edward Cooper understands exactly how difficult the divorce process can be for you, both financially and emotionally, and takes that into account by offering compassionate legal service and charging fair and reasonable rates.
 Our firm also knows that many attorneys “over litigate” divorce in an effort to prolong the process and charge more, and as such we offer honest counsel when it comes to negotiating your divorce settlement.
 We tell you when negotiation may be possible, but require extensive time and effort, when certain terms are downright unrealistic, and when an offer is fair and reasonable to you.

-To speak with our office today in a free and confidential consultation regarding your divorce or potential divorce, or discuss your options regarding a no-fault divorce versus a fault-based divorce, please contact us online, or through our Linden, NJ office at (908) 481-4625.
+To speak with our office today in a confidential consultation regarding your divorce or potential divorce, or discuss your options regarding a no-fault divorce versus a fault-based divorce, please contact us online, or through our Linden, NJ office at (908) 481-4625.